Ibexian/EastMeetsKitchen/_posts/2016-11-15-vegan-pork-and-cabbage-dumplings.md

     <img src="/images/243-5.jpg">
 </figure>

-Anyways, don't think I skimpped on the veggies.
+Anyways, don't think I skimped on the veggies.
 I made sure to fill it with scallions, cabbage and carrots.
 I think it's still worth mentioning that although many of my recipes are recreations of food that might not contain a ton of vegetables, the reason to eat vegan or vegetarian is for me, a health choice and eating more vegetables should be the top of everyone's list.

 Tip: Remember to chop up your herbs and cabbage finely.
 It will be a pain to fill the dumplings if you have huge chunks of vegetables poking through.